h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_27_explanation.md

 - Threshold-based classification decisions
 - Cross-entropy loss for evaluating prediction accuracy

-These concepts are essential for understanding how classification models work with categorical data, particularly in natural language processing applications.
+These concepts are essential for understanding how classification models work with categorical data, particularly in natural language processing applications like support ticket categorization.

 ## Solution